Tier III Underground Data Centre

 DC1-Stavanger is a former NATO ammunition storage facility which support our sustainable re-purposing values.
-We have converted it into a unique high security colocation data centre with 22 600 m2 space available.
+We have converted it into a unique high-security colocation underground data centre with 22 600 m2 space available.
 The main data centre comprises of a total of 6 mountain halls, each with two-storey concrete buildings built within the mountain.
 The infrastructure has been designed to be expanded up to 2 x 26MW.

 The site is fully operational with clients including financial institutions, health, IT companies and government.

-DC1-Stavanger’s location inside a mountain enables the facility to be made air tight and hypoxic air ventilation used as a fire suppressant, but can also be delivered with Inergen if there are requirements for different solutions.
-The benefits of hypoxy is that fire can’t occur because the combustions process does not receive enough oxygen which is reduced to about 15% (from 21%).
+DC1-Stavanger’s location inside a mountain enables the facility to be made air-tight and hypoxic air ventilation is our standard used as a fire suppressant, but can also be delivered with Inergen if there are requirements for different solutions.
+The benefits of hypoxy is that fire can’t occur because the combustion process does not receive enough oxygen which is reduced to about 15% (from 21%).
 This corresponds to an altitude of approx. 3.000 m.
 Oxygen level is constantly monitored with display screens in every client room ensuring the system is fully operational at all times.
 The mechanical equipment used to achieve this is duplicated N+1.

 Other advantages of hypoxic ventilation:

 - Reduces/limits smoke creation

 - No secondary extinguishing damage (corrosion, environmental damages, toxic gasses etc.)

 - No hard disk failures due to a release of gas fire extinguishant.